KamilGimadeev/Stepik_course/README.md

-i'm learned python and this it's cool,when i think# Stepik_course aaaaaaaaaTraining files
+i'm learned python and this it's cool,when i think What you about it# Stepik_course aaaaaaaaaTraining files